Do You Love Reading Screenplays?

 The parameters rated include:

-- overall impressions
+- overall/initial impressions

 - marketability/ audience

-- execution of story/ story logic/ clarity
+- clarity of story

 - first ten pages